Synod of Elvira: Date of the synod

-The solution of the question of the date hinges upon the interpretation of the canons, that is, upon whether they are to be taken as reflecting a recent persecution, or as redacted in a time of peace, that is either after or before the persecution under Diocletian.
-Thus the earliest investigators, Louis Duchesne and Victor De Clercq, argue for a date between 300 and 303, i.e. before the persecution under Diocletian; others for a date between 303 and 314, after the persecution, but before the Synod of Arles (314); a few others argue for a date between the synod of Arles and the Council of Nicaea, (325).
-Karl Josef von Hefele and Robert William Dale follow early compilers of the canons Giovanni Domenico Mansi and Jean Hardouin in agreement upon 305 or 306, while Hennecke concludes that "the whole attitude points to a time of peace, not to one immediately following a persecution; the complete absence of any provisions as to the case of the lapsed is enough to preclude the modern theory as to the date".
+The solution of the question of the date hinges upon the interpretation of the canons: whether they were to be taken as reflecting a recent persecution or as redacted in a time of peace, either after or before the Diocletianic Persecution.
+Thus, the earliest investigators, Louis Duchesne and Victor De Clercq, argue for a date between 300 and 303, before the persecution under Diocletian.
+Others prefer a date between 303 and 314, after the persecution but before the Synod of Arles (314).
+A few others argue for a date between the synod of Arles and the Council of Nicaea, (325).
+Karl Josef von Hefele and Robert William Dale follow the early compilers of the canons Giovanni Domenico Mansi and Jean Hardouin in agreement upon 305 or 306, and Hennecke concludes that "the whole attitude points to a time of peace, not to one immediately following a persecution; the complete absence of any provisions as to the case of the lapsed is enough to preclude the modern theory as to the date."